 IES is deeply committed to honouring Indigenous Australia and providing genuine opportunities for our students to learn more about Indigenous people and their stories and cultures.

 The mural by premier Australian and Chinese street artists spanning the façade of 495 Boundary Street Spring Hill depicts two different faces and signals both the school’s passionate global outlook, and commitment to honouring the Indigenous history of the area.
 The mural is a collaboration between Sheep Chen from Jiaxing, China and Melbourne’s Matt Adnate, commissioned by IES as part of the 2019 Brisbane Street Art Festival.

 The Campfire Group, a collective of indigenous and other Australian artists operated from a gallery/house in nearby Torrington Street, Spring Hill and played a significant role in establishing Brisbane as an important art centre in the 1990s.
 The face painted by Adnate was adapted from a photograph by Mick Richards and depicts Noni Eather, who lived in the house as a child.
-The image hints at the darker aspects of the Indigenous experience in Spring Hill, particularly during a time when Aboriginals were subject to a curfew that prohibited them from crossing Boundary Street to the City after 4pm.
+The image hints at the darker aspects of the Indigenous experience in Spring Hill, particularly during a time when First Nations people were subject to a curfew that prohibited them from crossing Boundary Street to the City after 4pm.